Skip to main content

 Example 15.
 Using JOIN to Combine Document Details

-This example JOINS the document of type route with documents of type airline using the document ID (id) on the airline document and airlineid on the route document.
+This example JOINS documents from collection routes with documents from collection airlines using the document ID (id) on the airline document and airlineid on the route document.

 final query = const QueryBuilder()